YaBoyBigPat/YouTube-Sentiment-Analysis/README.md

 Welcome to this YouTube comments analysis project for the Kurzgesagt channel.
 This project aims to deliver multiple insightful and actionable Tableau dashboards that provide a detailed understanding of the channel's comments and community.

 # Project Overview 🛰️
 This project involves the analysis of comments from 196 videos on the Kurzgesagt channel.
 Approximately 19,650 comments were retrieved using YouTube's API, then cleaned for extraneous characters and symbols.
-Other channel statistics were pulled using the API like
+Other channel statistics were pulled using the API like upload day, video duration, like count, comment count, tag count, and more.

 # Sentiment Analysis: 🚀
 - Utilized the cardiffnlp/twitter-roberta-base-sentiment-latest model, trained on 124 million tweets, to gauge sentiment.